 Think all this is unrelated to choosing a college?
 Think again.
 Colleges have a responsibility to take proactive action.
 As evidence mounts and the effects of climate change continue to pile up, colleges should train their students to be leaders in the realm of environmental sustainability—agents for a better and more intentional approach to solving these complex challenges.
 Colleges that don’t take a stand lose credibility both in terms of the scope of their vision and their educational utility.

 The way we live in the United States, in terms of energy and resource consumption, simply isn’t sustainable.
-As they prepare students with the intellectual tools and subject knowledge to be intellectual leaders and catalysts for change, colleges must take a stand, practicing what they preach through strong academics that have transferable application to practical and critical social issues.
+As they prepare students with the intellectual tools and subject knowledge to be intellectual leaders and catalysts for change, colleges must take a stand, practicing what they preach through strong academics that have transferable applications to practical and critical social issues.
 If colleges fail to adopt a holistic approach to education and sustainability, they risk falling into the trap of “Do as I say, not as I do,” rendering them irrelevant (at best) to the next generation of leaders.

 We are already observing the consequences of a changed atmosphere—more frequent and violent storms, expanding areas of drought and desertification, melting glaciers, and record-breaking temperatures are all linked to human activity and unsustainable energy use.
 The growing position within the scientific community is that the byproducts of these demands pose a significant threat to the quality of life for future generations.
 All the while, the world’s population continues to grow; it will swell by an amount comparable to the entire population of the United States between the time the Class of 2020 enters college and when they graduate four years later.